lkcampbell/brackets-cowsay/README.md

 options will be ignored.

 ### Roadmap
+Add in modal UI for user to type in text for the cow to say

+Add word wrap option

 Option for cow to think instead of speak

 HTML option to wrap cow in `pre` tags